Lattice points on a curve via $\ell^2$ decoupling: Introduction

-The purpose of this paper is to prove a variant of Bombieri-Pila's inequality and its generalization from lattices to a wider class of discrete sets using the recently developed theory of $\ell^2$ decoupling, especially the sharp $\ell^2$ decoupling inequality for the moment curve in \cite{BDGuth}.
+The purpose of this paper is to establish a variant of Bombieri-Pila's inequality using the recently developed theory of $\ell^2$ decoupling, especially the sharp $\ell^2$ decoupling inequality for the moment curve in \cite{BDGuth}.
+With this approach, we extend the estimate from lattices to arbitrary finite sets.